spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 **Depends on**

-Indicate other stories this story depends on.
-(You can simply mention the issue e.g. #1)
+Indicate other scenario this story depends on.
+(You can simply mention the issue e.g. #1 or write that the scenario is indipendent from any the other scenarios).

 **Description**

-Provide a description of the story.
+Provide a description of the scenario.

 **Competency Questions**

 Provide one or more competency questions the ontology shall be able to answer.
+In case that you want to fill this later, please write (TODO).

 **SPARQL Questions**

 Provide one or more SPARQL queries that express the compentency questions.
+In case that you want to fill this later, please write (TODO).

 **Toy Dataset**

 Provide the link to or upload a toy dataset that can be used for unit test.
+In case that you want to fill this later, please write (TODO).